BIDSification

 BIDSification refers to the process of organizing brain imaging data into a structure that is compliant with the Brain Imaging Data Structure (BIDS) standard.
 BIDS is a community-driven standard for organizing, annotating, and describing data collected during neuroimaging experiments.
 The goal of BIDS is to make neuroimaging data more accessible, reusable, and sharable, thus facilitating collaboration and data analysis.

-Here's a breakdown of the BIDS structure, focusing on key components such as sub (subject), ses (session), and other elements you might find in a BIDS-compliant dataset.
+Here's a breakdown of the BIDS structure, focusing on key components such as sub

 Basic Structure

-• sub-<label>: This directory level represents a single subject/participant in the study.
-The <label> is a unique identifier for the subject.
+: This directory level represents a single subject/participant in the study.
+The<label>

-• ses-<label>: This is an optional sub-directory under each subject, used when data are collected in multiple sessions (visits) for the same subject.
-The <label> is a unique identifier for the session.
+: This is an optional sub-directory under each subject, used when data are collected in multiple sessions (visits) for the same subject.
+The<label>

 Common Directories